Huntington's Disease

 - Uses clinically validated ASO chemistries to reduce developability risks

-- Preclinical studies show that this approach slows somatic expansion in disease-relevant neuronal models
+Our preclinical studies show that this approach significantly slows somatic expansion in disease-relevant neuronal models.

 Beyond Huntington’s